brege/plex-letterboxd/README.md

 Import at https://letterboxd.com/import/

-See `python exporter.py --help` for CLI options.
+See `plex-letterbox --help` for CLI options.

 ### Output CSV Columns